lipschultz/donkey-ears/README.md

 # Donkey Ears

-A package that provides a common interface to various speech recognition libraries.
+A package that provides a common interface to various speech recognition libraries and tools for streaming audio from a microphone and transcribing it.

 ## Installation